-&lt;sup>4 Most economists believe that the United States runs a trade deficit because it fails to save enough to meet its investment needs and must obtain savings from other countries with high savings rates.
+5 Most economists believe that the United States runs a trade deficit because it fails to save enough to meet its investment needs and must obtain savings from other countries with high savings rates.
 China has one of the world's largest savings rate.
-U.S. officials have urged China to take steps to boost domestic consumption (and hence increase imports).